Is It Necessary to Change Your Car’s Differential Fluid?

 What is a differential?

-When driving your car through a turn, or corner, the inside drive wheel – closest to the inside of the corner – travels less than the outside wheel does.
-If the wheels were spinning at the same speed, then the car would easily fishtail around the corner, but having a differential in between the two drive wheels prevents the car from doing that as it allows the wheels to move independently.
+When driving your car through a turn or corner, the inside drive wheel – closest to the inside of the corner – travels less than the outside wheel does.
+If the wheels were spinning at the same speed, then the car would easily fishtail around the corner.
+However, having a differential between the two drive wheels prevents the car from doing that, as it allows the wheels to move independently, notes Keystone Chevrolet.

 How often do you need to replace the differential fluid?

-Most manufacturer maintenance schedules require the differential fluid to be changed every 30,000 to 60,000 miles, however, it can differ between vehicles.
-The job itself is actually pretty easy, however, if you’re planning to change your vehicle’s differential fluid at home, then it can get messy.
+Most manufacturer maintenance schedules require the differential fluid to be changed every 30,000 to 60,000 miles.
+However, it can differ between vehicles.
+The job itself is actually pretty straightforward, but if you’re planning to change your vehicle’s differential fluid at home, then it can get messy.

 Changing the fluid in a differential is almost as easy as changing the oil in the engine.
 However, the process can differ between vehicles since some differentials only have two plugs — one for filling the fluid and another for draining it – while other vehicles require you to remove the housing cover.
-Here is a simple layout of the process:
+Here is a simple layout of the process according to Your Mechanic:

 - Lift the vehicle with a jack and place it on jack stands